Assignment 2 File System

 implement the FAT32 file system, implement a Rust interface for a driver for the

-Raspberry Pi’s EMMC (SD card controller), and extend your shell with cd
+Raspberry Pi’s EMMC (SD card controller), and extend your shell with cd, ls,

 Phase 0: Getting Started